 Higher Foot Lift: Most built-in walking foot sewing machines have a 3/8” lift which allows you to put more material under the presser foot.
 You can comfortably sew most heavy duty materials under the presser foot because of the walking foot assembly.

 DVD: You want to order a walking foot sewing machine that comes with a DVD or a good online video series.
 There are many steps, for example, in threading these types of sewing machines.
 You can pop this DVD in while you open up the sewing machine to get started right away, without a bunch of unanswered questions.

-- Portability.
-This is a huge concept for sailors or anyone who needs to transfer their sewing machine from place to place.
+Portability: This is a huge concept for boating enthusiasts or anyone who needs to transfer their sewing machine from place to place.
 Most walking foot machines are roughly 35-40 pounds, depending on the size (7” or 9” gate) of the machine.
 Feel free to take your walking foot sewing machine anywhere as it’s easy to grip underneath the head of the machine.
 There are many cases available for this type of sewing machine as well.

-- Warranty.
-You want to make sure you are buying your walking foot sewing machine from a trusted source.
+Warranty: You want to make sure you are buying your walking foot sewing machine from a trusted source.
 You want to buy from a company who has been in business for several years.
 Usually a warranty or a store credit is what you should be looking for.
 You want to find a machine with a 1 year parts warranty in case you drop your machine.
 You want to look for a supplier with a 3 month labor warranty.
-You also want to find a warranty with a credit in case you accidently needed a household sewing machine.